 On March 11, 2020, we sold 16,000,000 shares of our common stock in an underwritten offering pursuant to the 2018 Shelf Registration at a public offering price of \$7.89 per share, resulting in net proceeds of \$118.2 million, after underwriting discounts, commissions, and offering expenses.
-In addition, the underwriters of the offering were granted the option for a period of 30 days to purchase up to an additional 2,400,000 shares of common stock offered in the public offering at the public offering price, less underwriting discounts, commissions and offering expenses.
+In addition, the underwriters of the offering were granted the option for a period of 30 days to purchase up to an additional 2,400,000 shares of common stock offered in the public offering price, less underwriting discounts, commissions and offering expenses.
 On April 3, 2020, the underwriters exercised their option and purchased an additional 979,371 shares of common stock at \$7.89 per share, resulting in net proceeds to us of \$7.2 million, after underwriting discounts, commissions, and offering expenses.
 The total number of shares sold by us in the offering was 16,979,371, resulting in total net proceeds to us, after underwriting discounts, commissions and offering expenses, of \$125.4 million.

-Under the 2018 Shelf Registration, we have issued an aggregate of 30,549,976 shares of common stock, including under the ATM Offering, resulting in aggregate gross proceeds to us of \$231.7 million.
-There was \$18.3 million of securities available to be issued under the 2018 Shelf Registration as of March 31, 2021.
+Under the 2018 Shelf Registration, which has now expired, we issued an aggregate of 30,549,976 shares of common stock, including under the ATM Offering, resulting in aggregate gross proceeds to us of \$231.7 million.

-On May 7, 2020, we filed our 2020 Shelf Registration, under which we may offer and sell up to \$350.0 million of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities or units during the three-year period that commenced upon the 2020 Shelf Registration becoming effective.
+On May 7, 2020, we filed our shelf registration statement on Form S-3 that was declared effective by the SEC on May 7, 2020, or the 2020 Shelf Registration, under which we may offer and sell up to \$350.0 million of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities or units during the three-year period that commenced upon the 2020 Shelf Registration becoming effective.
 In connection with the filing of the 2020 Shelf Registration, we entered into an amended and restated sales agreement with Jefferies, pursuant to which we may issue and sell, from time to time, up to an aggregate of \$75.0 million of our common stock under our ATM Offering.
 During the fourth quarter of 2020, we issued an aggregate of 2,821,059 shares of our common stock under the ATM Offering, resulting in net proceeds to us of \$20.6 million.
-In the three months ended March 31, 2021, we issued and sold an additional 4,746,072 shares of our common stock under our ATM Offering, resulting in net proceeds to us of \$34.7 million.
-As of March 31, 2021, there was \$18.1 million of shares of common stock remaining under the ATM Offering that we may issue and sell in the future and, excluding the shares of common stock that may be offered under our ATM Offering, there was \$275.0 million of securities available to be issued under the 2020 Shelf Registration.
-In the period beginning April 1, 2021 through the date of this Quarterly Report on Form 10-Q, we issued and sold an additional 837,257 shares of our common stock under our ATM Offering, resulting in our receipt of \$6.0 million in net proceeds.
+In the three and nine months ended September 30, 2021, we issued and sold an additional 114,128 and 5,697,457 shares of our common stock under our ATM Offering, resulting in net proceeds to us of \$0.3 million and \$41.1 million, respectively.
+As of September 30, 2021, there was \$11.5 million of shares of common stock that may be offered under our ATM Offering, there was \$275.0 million of securities available to be issued under the 2020 Shelf Registration.